Conditions that the VA will NOT Rate

 But these conditions themselves have either not become severe enough to manifest into more severe conditions.

-Common lab finding are fatty liver or pre-diabetes.
-Both while diagnosed conditions, are themselves not disabilities and as such CANNOT be given service-connection.
+While diagnosed conditions, they themselves are not considered disabilities and CANNOT be given service-connection.

 IMPORTANT NOTE:

-Even though a lab finding itself cannot get service connection.
+• Even though a lab finding itself cannot get service-connection.
 Service connection CAN be granted for conditions the lab finding causes so long as the lab finding is favorably linked to service.
+However, it is best practice to simply claim the disability and explain how it is related to service.